devetry/web-fundamentals/class-prep/9/README.md

 ## Object-Relational Mapping

-In the two last lessons, we learned about how relational databases such as MySQL store data.
+In the two last lessons, we learned about how relational databases such as SQLite3 store data.
 In these next lessons, we learn how we can use **Object-Relational Mapping** tools to store Python objects in relational databases.

 Done |Task | Resource Type | Link | Instructions
 |----|-----|---------------|------|-------------|